mamurak/predictive-maint/docs/setup.md

 Fill it in ***exactly*** as follows
 ```
 Name:		    video-stream
-Partition:	    10
+Partitions:	    10
-Replicas            go with the defaults
+Replicas:            go with the defaults
-Retention time      go with the defaults
+Retention time:      go with the defaults
 ```